Esri/jsapi-resources/esm-samples/jsapi-angular-cli/README.md

 # ArcGIS Maps SDK for JavaScript with Angular CLI

-This repo demonstrates how to use [@arcgis/core](https://www.npmjs.com/package/@arcgis/core) ES modules with Angular.
+This sample demonstrates how to use [@arcgis/core](https://www.npmjs.com/package/@arcgis/core) ES modules with Angular.

 ## Get Started